iemilov/caafs-platform/README.md

-# Caarth - playground for building IoT solutions with Microsoft Azure
+# Caafs - playground for building IoT solutions with Microsoft Azure

 > *Copyright 2018 [Ivan Emilov]*

-**C.a.a.r.t.h** (Care and Alarms Rules Temperature Humidity) is a scalable web application for everyone who loves Node.js and is interested in learning Internet of Things, building demos, prototypes, showcases or just wants to try out quickly some use cases.
+**C.a.a.f.s** (Care and Alarms facility systems) is cloud based IoT platform/playground that enables building demos, prototypes, showcases or rapidly customizing of different use cases.
+With C.a.a.f.s, you are able to:

+* Provision and control devices/objects.
+* Get simple statistic.
+* Provision and control users.
+* Collect and data from devices/objects.
+* Set Rules and trigger alarms.
+* Send Notifcations based on the rules.

+Suitable for the following real life use cases:
+* Control facility systems based on threshold monitoring of sensor values
+* Trend analysis based on automation triggers
+* Notification of temperature irregularities for food services, technical equipment or pharmacy products (like vaccines)
+* Notification of humidity irregularities for plant industry

-With this application you get a complete ready environment hosted in Microsoft Azure with the main functionalities which are major part of almost every solution.
-You are free configure parameters like database name, collections names, passwords,connection strings and etc. and there is no need to touch the code.
-Additionally there is a complete free suitable [DeviceClient](https://github.com/iemilov/GoIoT-Device-Client) application (written on Node.js) developed to communicate with this platform.
+This web application is also apprpriate for everyone who loves Node.js, is interested in learning Internet of Things and wants to get familiar with Microsoft Azure.
+Additionally there is a complete free suitable [DeviceClient](https://github.com/iemilov/GoIoT-Device-Client) application developed for this platform.

 <img src="https://github.com/iemilov/GoIoT-Platform-Playground/blob/master/images/goiotAPI.png" style=" width:100px ; height:100px " />

 Please feel free to extend and make suggestions how to improve the application.
 If you find any bugs, do not hesitate to submit the issues: https://github.com/iemilov/GoIoT-Platform-Playground/issues

-**Note**: After deploying and configuring the application you will get a similar result as the microsoft preconfigured solution announced here: https://github.com/Azure/azure-iot-pcs-remote-monitoring-dotnet, but with several differences:

-1. In this case you won't get the environment ready with one mouse click, rather you will be able to deploy and configure the components on your own with the description provided here.
-You will get a very good impression which components are deployed and how to reconfigure them.
-The user will be free to choose even the free tier of every component as long it is possible for this resource.
-2. This application is completly based on Node.js - easy to understand and extend even for user with modest programming background
-3. The application uses the famous Express framework for exposing the APIs.
-You will be free to decide how to use those APIs and maybe create your own User Interface.
-4. Currently not recommended for productive environments because of the fact that no tests like penetration or last tests are executed against the application.
+**Note**:  Currently not recommended for productive environments due to the fact that no tests like penetration or last tests are executed.
+Additional facts:

+1. **based** on PaaS services
+2. **easy** to configure and administrate without touching the code
+3. **scalable** on demand
+4. **easy** to extent for commercial use for everyone who is familiar with Node.js
+5. **open**, every feature has its API based on Express framework

 Table of contents